community-network/bf1-seeder/README.md

 message_timeout_mins = 8
 # Which game you want to use the script for (Bf1 or Bf4) (dont forget the Capital B in the game name)
 game = 'Bf1'
+# Which launcher it needs to use to start the game (EADesktop, Origin or Steam) (dont forget the Capital in the launcher name)
+game = 'EADesktop'
 ```